Morning Star Quilt Block: Choose Your Path to Perfect Points 🌞

 Install your favorite quarter inch presser foot.
 Adjust the needle position if needed.
 Return to your normal piecing stitch length.

-Click here for instructions to finish this Morning Star quilt block.
+Click here for instructions to make the QSTs and finish your Morning Star quilt block.

 More related 8-pointed star quilt block patterns